Critters (film): Production

+Critters entered production around 2 months before Gremlins did.
+Muir finished the first draft for the film on September 9th, 1981.
+The script would sit in storage for around 3 years.

 Herek began a friendship with Muir while working as assistant editors on City Limits (1985).
 When Herek was looking for his next project, Muir offered him his screenplay for Critters, which he had written three years earlier.
 After working on the script, he pitched it to Sho Films because of an existing working relationship to get advice on how to get the film made, in which their executives agreed to develop it.
 Principal photography began in Valencia, California in July 1985 on a six-week shooting schedule.

 Special effects coordinator Chuck Stewart hired Joseph Lombardi as a consultant for the scene of the barn exploding, where they rigged second-floor ceiling with Primacord that carried an explosive charge inside it.
 The sequence of the Critter swallowing a cherry bomb was controlled by puppeteers who were positioned below in a hayloft to operate the stomach and eye movements.
 Crew member Dwight Roberts commented that it took some effort to coordinate the Critters’ bulging stomach and eyes as it kneeled over in the hay due to the number of people needed to articulate it.